ulikoehler/request/README.md

 ---

-## Query strings
+## Query parameters

-You can easily add a query string (represented by a dictionary of parameters) to a request:
+You can easily add query parameters to a request:

 ```js
 // Requests http://example.com/myservice?key=value&n=2